The Basics of Carry-On Only Travel

 Here’s why traveling carry-on only is seriously worth it.
 If you’re not fully convinced about trying this new way of traveling, see the major benefits below.

-✓ Save money on excessive checked baggage fees - Airlines charge passengers for checking in their luggage.
+✓ Save money ($$$) - Airlines charge passengers for checking in their luggage.
 In contrast, carry-on luggage isn’t usually paid for as long as it fits within the airline requirements.
 So if you’re traveling on a budget, it’s a good idea to travel with a carry-on only to avoid excess baggage fees.

-✓ Less chance of losing your bag - Though the chances of losing your luggage are low, there’s still that possibility when you opt to check-in your suitcase.
+✓ No worries about losing your bag - Though the chances of losing your luggage are low, there’s still that possibility when you opt to check-in your suitcase.
 By traveling with a carry-on only, you’re not at risk of losing your luggage.

-✓ No more waiting in line - Normally, you’ll have to get to the airport early to check your luggage in.
+✓ Save time - Normally, you’ll have to get to the airport early to check your luggage in.
 Not anymore!
 Carry-on only travel saves you time and money people!
 Especially when traveling with kids, this is a huge help.

-✓ Get off the plane and walk out! - Once you reach your destination, you won’t need to wait for your checked luggage by the conveyor belt.
+✓ Convenience - Once you reach your destination, you won’t need to wait for your checked luggage by the conveyor belt.
 Getting to your hotel faster means more vacation time!

 ✓ In between travel is a breeze - It’s easier to move around when all you have is a small carry on and a personal bag.
 Getting in a taxi or small plane won’t be a hassle, especially when traveling with a family.
 If every family member has a large suitcase, you might even have to order double transportation to fit the luggage!
 Save money and stress and travel carry on on only.

 One best kept secret to perfecting carry-on only travel is using EzPacking Clear Packing Cubes.
 It makes packing and organizing a breeze.
 When you’re going through airport security, the last thing you want is a piece of underwear suddenly popping out of the bag.